kenny-kelley/fedora-config/README.md

 fwupdmgr update
 ```

-It's worth noting that, while not all that many devices are really supported via `fwupd`, it's worth running every once and a while (especially on newer systems).
+It's worth noting that, while not all that many devices are necessarily supported via `fwupd`, it's worth running every once and a while (especially on newer systems).

 Further help can be found here:
 - https://wiki.archlinux.org/title/fwupd